Need tips on what to wear somewhere else? For a full listing of all our destinations, please visit our packing list

 Simple looks effortlessly chic when you have clothing that fits you well and is tailored for your body.

 If you’re traveling for one week, then plan for seven outfits.
 In this case, if you plan to bring dresses, just subtract seven with the number of dresses you plan to pack and then you know how many tops you need.

 For example, if you plan to bring four dresses, then you only need three tops and one or two bottoms to make seven days’ worth of outfits.

 Likewise, if you plan to bring two dresses, then you’ll need five tops plus two or three bottoms so you can have a unique outfit every day of the week without needing to do laundry.

 Read our four custom capsule wardrobe guides for a more thorough breakdown!

 For tops, bring at least one light long sleeve that you can layer over the other tops on a cooler day or during your visit the Vatican.
 The rest of your tops should be breathable, to keep you cool.

-Avoid any blouses than need under layers–you want to keep your clothing as far away from your skin as possible, especially on humid days.
+Avoid any blouses that need under layers–you want to keep your clothing as far away from your skin as possible, especially on humid days.

 Choose colors that can mix and match with all your skirts or pants so you can wear them interchangeably to make various outfits.

 Did you know you can make three weeks’ worth of outfits with just eight to ten pieces of clothing?
 Learn how here!